oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 | Category              | Reference Designs and End to End

 ## Purpose
 This FPGA reference design demonstrates the Singular Value Decomposition (SVD) of real matrices.
-SVD is a common linear algebra factorization used for application such as matrix pseudoinverse and solving homogeneous linear equations.
+SVD is a common linear algebra factorization used for application such as matrix pseudo-inverse and solving homogeneous linear equations.

 SVD usually described for factorization of a 2D input matrix A such that $A = USV^T$